barbarer/py4e-int/_sources/lists/MixedupCode.rst

     :adaptive:
     :numbered: left

-    Write a program that will take the first and last character of each word in a list to create a password.
+    Write a program that will take the first and last character of each word in the list "words" to create a password.
+For example, if the list "words" contains ["sunshine", "grapes", "magic", "serendipity", "unicorns", "Bubbles", "card", "yellow", "candle"] then the password should be "segsmcsyusBscdywce".
     Watch out for extra code blocks and indentation!
     -----
-    def password_maker():
+    def password_maker(words):
     =====
-    words = ["sunshine", "grapes", "magic", "serendipity", "unicorns", "Bubbles", "card", "yellow", "candle"] password = ""
+    password = ""
     =====
     for letter in words: